Table of contents

 Now, when we look at the numbers from the ABS, things are a bit concerning.

-At the moment, there are around 63,700 dwellings under construction across Victoria—that’s 11% fewer than what we saw a year ago, and most of that drop is due to the slowdown in high-density apartment projects.
+Currently, there are about 63,700 dwellings under construction across Victoria—this is 11% fewer than what we observed a year ago, and most of that decline is attributed to the slowdown in high-density apartment projects.

 While detached houses under construction are still above the 10-year average, they've fallen by 19% over the past year.